Top 20 Visa Free Countries for Nigerians – 2022 Guide

 5. The Gambia

-This is one of Africa’s country with the finest beaches along its small Atlantic coastline.
+This is one of Africa’s countries with the finest beaches along its small Atlantic coastline.
 It is the smallest country in mainland Africa with borders with Senegal.
-It is unique for its climate, friendly locals, quiet beach resorts and diverse wildlife.
-Its unique climate makes it a popular tourist location for Europeans, Americans and other countries.
+It is unique for its climate, friendly locals, quiet beach resorts, and diverse wildlife.
+Its unique climate makes it a popular tourist location for Europeans, Americans, and other countries.
+The Gambia is a popular travel destination in Africa, you can visit to enjoy the white sand beaches and deep blue coloured waters.

 6. Niger Republic

-This is another Nigeria’s neighbours that do not require visa from Nigerians, it is a poor country with a huge debt profile – one of the highest in the world.
+This is another of Nigeria’s neighbours that do not require visas from Nigerians, it is a poor country with a huge debt profile – one of the highest in the world.
 Niger is home to the world’s largest deposit of uranium.
 The citizens mostly practice subsistence agriculture.
+As a visa free country for Nigerians with international passport, it has easy easy access through Lagos borders and other states in Nigeria.
+Cotonou is a popular travel destination for Tokumbo car buyers in Nigeria.

 7. Burkina Faso